slepc/slepc/doc/source/documentation/manual/eps.md

 (cap:eps)=
 # EPS: Eigenvalue Problem Solver

 The Eigenvalue Problem Solver (`EPS`) is the main object provided by SLEPc.
 It is used to specify a linear eigenvalue problem, either in standard or generalized form, and provides uniform and efficient access to all of the linear eigensolvers included in the package.
-Conceptually, the level of abstraction occupied by `EPS` is similar to other solvers in PETSc such as `KSP` for solving linear systems of equations.
+Conceptually, the level of abstraction occupied by `EPS` is similar to other solvers in PETSc such as {external:doc}`KSP` for solving linear systems of equations.

 {#sec:eig label="sec:eig"}
 ## Eigenvalue Problems